-Audio/Video or “AV” inputs connect a DVD player, cable box, streaming device, video game controller, or other video component to your TV.
+Audio/Video or “AV” inputs connect a DVD player, cable box, streaming device, video game controller, or another video component to your TV.
 Most modern HDTVs now use HDMI cables for these inputs.

 Allows parents restrictive authority over what their children watch.
 Child Lockout: restricts access to certain channels with a special code.
 V-Chip: select the maturity level of appropriate programming based on the TV Rating System.

-Codec is a short term for “Coder-decoder.”
-This device is used to convert analog video and audio signals into digital format, and vice verse, it can also convert received digital signals into an analog format.
+Codec is a short-term for ‘Coder-decoder’.
+This device is used to convert analog video and audio signals into digital format, and vice versa, it can also convert received digital signals into an analog format.

 Analog video inputs that split the video signal between up to three cables.
 Video information is either sent in RGB or YPbPr signals.
-Component video can carry progressive scan and high definition signals.
+Component video can carry progressive scans and high-definition signals.